AgentschapPlantentuinMeise/linkedTaxonomy/README.md

 ## Improvements of the application
 This is a first version of the application, and many improvements and extentions can be imagined.
 Some possible ideas are:
-* Implement a logic to take the liste of 'Type' specimen and discover the kind of type the specimen could/should be
+* Implement a logic to take the list of 'Type' specimen and discover the kind of type the specimen could/should be
 * The interface with the Biodiversity Heritage Library (BHL) is implemented in the scripts, but is not yet integrated in the application
 * Better integration of the information that can be extracted from Wikidata
 * Improve the search for related specimens